 Black Friday is the day after Thanksgiving, also the fourth Friday of November.
 It’s also equivalent to Alibaba’s November 11 (11.11) sales and the UK’s Boxing Day sales.
-Most people get a 4 day weekend holiday during for Thanksgiving and Black Friday which is not the best idea since I’ll have ample time sitting at home clicking on ‘place order’.
+Most people get a 4 day weekend holiday during Thanksgiving and Black Friday which is not the best idea since I’ll have ample time sitting at home clicking on ‘place order’.
 Most E-commerce stores have pre-Black Friday sales on Thanksgiving day itself.
 If you’re like me, I’m not busy on Thanksgiving day so I have a lot of time checking out what I want to get on various stores online or watching tv or just do both.
 I’m no expert on shopping or Black Friday shopping but I’ve learned a thing or two to not miss out on good deals from past experience and here are some tips that I can share.

 Black Friday Shopping Tips!

-Prepare a wishlist
+Prepare a wishlist in advance

-of what you want to get, time is of the essence, you wouldn’t want to waste even one second of your 24 hours gathering a list of items you’ve been wanting to get since January.
+Time is of the essence, you wouldn’t want to waste even one second of your 24 hours gathering a list of items you’ve been wanting to get since January.
 However, you need to be careful, our list is never going to end, mine seems to be getting longer each day.
 I’m not just buying personal items like makeup or clothing but also for my home like rugs, a tv, etc. Remember to limit your list to what’s most important and keep checking for promo codes!
 You don’t want to overspend in just one day…

 Black Friday is also a good time to buy holiday gifts, birthday gifts, Valentine’s Day gifts!
 So remember to list down what you’re buying for who.
 There are various apps out there (if you’re a digital person) to keep track of what you want to buy like Google Keep, One Note or if you’re a pen a paper person, write it down in your notebook!